 Picture the scene – you just gave birth.
 You’re lying there, able to relax at last and looking at this amazing little human you just gave birth to.
-Wow!
 It’s a pretty awesome moment.

 And you know you need to try and breastfeed this tiny human and you look at your nipple and their teeny tiny mouth and wonder how this is all going to work – how to latch baby on?

 But worry not, new mommy!
-Today we’re talking breastfeeding latching on and I’m gonna share with you my top 12 tips to make sure that newborn gets on the breast and doesn’t torture you in the process.
-(Because you’ve been through enough!)
+Today we’re talking how to get a good latch breastfeeding and I’m gonna share with you my top 12 tips to make sure that newborn gets on the breast and doesn’t torture you in the process.
+(Because you’ve been through enough.)

 Not medical advice: I am not a medical professional and nothing in this post or on this site should be taken as medical advice.